Have you ever dreamed of traveling solo through China?

 It will test you, teach you, frustrate you, and enthrall you, and you’ll return home a different person than you were when you left.

-Just make sure you keep these tips in mind when you’re planning a trip to China, and traveling across the country.
-And don’t forget your China VPN!
+Just make sure you keep my tips in mind when you’re planning a trip to China, and traveling across the country.

 Want to keep reading?
-Then check out my article, “Is China safe?” for more helpful advice about traveling around this crazy country.
+Then check out my article, “Is China safe?” for more helpful advice about traveling around this crazy and fun country.